We’re cruising again! This time we are cruising Norwegian Getaway.

-I will admit, at first I loved the idea of a planned itinerary.
+I will admit, at first, I loved the idea of a planned itinerary.
 Let’s not forget the endless variety of delicious food offered when you’re on the ship.
 I figured once I booked, everything would be laid out for us.

-Cruising the Norwegian Getaway
+Cruising Norwegian Getaway

 Knowledge is power.
-There is nothing wrong with being well prepared.
+There is nothing wrong with being well-prepared.

 Every review I read with Vibe passes made it sound like it was a slice of heaven, and it probably is.
 I almost convinced hubby we needed to be at the terminal super early to score these passes, but then the Advance Upgrade Bid Program happened.